 The employer retains its employees and maintains wages relative to the previous year

 If an employer does not meet all the criteria they may still qualify for partial loan forgiveness.
-Anything not forgiven can be repaid over a period of up to 10 years an interest rate of 4%.
+Anything not forgiven can be repaid over a period of up to 10 years at an interest rate up to 4%.

 How to Apply

 Businesses can apply with any SBA-certified lender, including local banks and credit unions.
 Businesses are encouraged to contact the bank they have a relationship with or to find a lender here.

 In addition to the loan application, businesses will need to provide the following information: